codefresh-io/docs.codefresh.io/_posts/2023-05-29-may-release-notes.md

 ### Pipelines: Variable encryption and masking for increased security

+Increase security with these enhancements to variables in pipelines.

 * **On-demand encryption for build run variables**
   Manual build runs allow you to create new and modify existing variables.
 You can now encrypt sensitive variables  on-demand, adding an extra layer of security.